oktadev/okta-spring-boot-angular-pwa-example/TUTORIAL.md

 Unfortunately, this causes the redirect login button to fail since there are now two hashes in the URL.

-// Is the stuff below the solve for that line above?

 [Install the Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html), then log into [Pivotal Web Services](http://run.pivotal.io/).

 ```